unicab369/ch32mess/README.md

 `make clangd` does this in one step.
 `build_all_clangd.sh` does in `build scripts` does this for all examples.

+## Malloc/free unimplemented in ch32fun

+Because ch32fun services a wide variety of chips, it's hard to make decisions about what implementation of malloc/free should be used, comparing chips like the ch32v003 with 2kB of RAM, to the CH585 with 128kB of RAM, the decisions about what implementation to use will vary wildly.
+We've decided it's best for us not to decide for you.
+You can choose to use none at all and just allocate statically, or use lists of fixed sizes, or use a heavier free/malloc.
+Some malloc implementations you may want to consider are [tinyalloc](https://github.com/thi-ng/tinyalloc), [libmemory](https://github.com/embeddedartistry/libmemory), or other extremely lightweight but less common libraries like [mameMalloc](https://github.com/ar90n/mameMalloc).

 ## Quick Reference
  * **REQUIRED** for programming/debugging: `SWIO` is on `PD1`.
 Do not re-use PD1 for multiple functions.
  * **OPTIONAL** `NRST` is on `PD7`.
 Not needed, defaults as GPIO in some configurations.